PValeriano/plex/README.md

 - File Browser: Deployed at localhost:8081
 - Plex Media Server: Deployed at localhost:32400
 <br>\

 Disclaimer: All endpoints are available from your phone (and any machine in your local network), but you need to substitute `localhost` with the IP of the machine running the Docker containers. <br>
-For example, if the IP of the machine running the containers is 1111.111.1.1 then you would need to go to 1111.111.1.1:6880 to access the AriaNg portal, and once there you would need to configure the AriaNg session with your RPC password from the new device.
+For example, if the IP of the machine running the containers is 1111.111.1.1 then you would need to go to 1111.111.1.1:6880 to access the AriaNg portal, and once there you would need to configure the AriaNg session with your RPC password from the new device. <br>

+Follow the [official documentation](https://support.plex.tv/articles/200264746-quick-start-step-by-step-guides/) for configuring your Plex Media Server.